Frederico Varandas

 Frederico Nuno Faro Varandas (born 19 September 1979) is a Portuguese sports executive, medical doctor and former commissioned military captain of the Portuguese Army, who has been the president of Sporting CP since 2018.
-With a presidency initially marked by contestation, the Varandas tenure is since 2025 the most titled in the club's history, as well as characterized by a discreet presidential position, successful financial rehabilitation of the club and its Futebol, SAD, the renewal of the José Alvalade Stadium and the expansion of the club’s football academy.
-During the club's last election, in 2022, Varandas was elected with 85.8% of the votes.
+With a presidency initially marked by contestation, the Varandas tenure is since 2025 the most titled in the club's history, as well as characterized by a discreet presidential position, successful financial rehabilitation of the club, the renewal of the José Alvalade Stadium and the expansion of the club’s football academy.
+During the club's last election, in 2026, Varandas was elected with 89.47% of the votes.